Medical Support Services for CBP (including medical exams, fitness for duty, drug testing, and related services)

 Quick Summary

-The U.S. Customs and Border Protection (CBP), Office of Human Resources Management, is soliciting proposals for comprehensive Medical Support Services.
-This Indefinite Delivery/Indefinite Quantity (IDIQ) contract will provide essential medical examinations, fitness for duty evaluations, and drug testing services for both current CBP employees and pre-employment candidates, supporting nationwide and select international operations.
-This is a DRAFT Request for Proposal (RFP), with Phase I submissions due April 10, 2026.
+The U.S. Customs and Border Protection (CBP), Office of Human Resources Management, is soliciting proposals for comprehensive Medical Support Services under an Unrestricted single-award Indefinite Delivery/Indefinite Quantity (IDIQ) contract.
+This opportunity covers medical examinations, fitness for duty evaluations, drug testing, and related services for both current employees and pre-employment candidates, nationwide and at select international locations.
+Proposals are due May 5, 2026.

 Scope of Work